-Levi's made headlines last week when their stock gained 32% on its first day of trading.
-While Levi's sales and profits are growing, they didn't come by accident.
+Levi's made headlines when their stock gained 32% on its first day of trading.
+While Levi's sales and profits are still growing, they didn't come by accident.

 For years the Levi's brand foundered as competitors chipped away at one of America's most iconic brands.
-Beginning about 7 years ago, Levi's crafted a plan of attack and are now reaping the benefits.
+Then Levi's crafted and carried out a definitive plan of attack and are now reaping the benefits.

 But this is not a post about Levi's...